ewintr/ewintr.nl/content/movies/2022/joaquim.md

 extra.movie.year = 2017
 extra.movie.directors = "Marcelo Gomes"
 extra.movie.en_title = ""
-extra.movie.rating = 4
+extra.movie.rating = 4.0
 +++

-The jungle, like foreign occupation, is a messy affair with lots of pests.<!-- more -->
+The jingle, like foreign occupation, is a messy affair with lots of pests.<!-- more -->